mablack/cordova-diagnostic-plugin/README.md

 Checks if location setting is enabled on device.
 On iOS this returns true if the device setting for location is on.
-On Android this returns true if location setting is set to High Precision (GPS).
+On Android this returns the same as isLocationEnabled().

     cordova.plugins.diagnostic.isLocationEnabledSetting(successCallback, errorCallback);